Italy Landmarks

 Colosseum in RomeColosseum in Rome

 The Colosseum in Rome is one of the landmarks most people can easily link to Italy.
-The huge oval amphitheatre stands in the city centre of Rome and construction was started in 70 AD.
+The huge oval amphitheatre stands in the city centre of Italy's capital city of Rome and the construction of the colosseum was started in 70 AD/CE under Emperor Vespasian.
+This is the largest still standing amphitheatre in the world!

-Built in Roman design borrowed from the Greeks, the amphitheatre was build in the bad of a dried out lake.
+Built in Roman design borrowed from the Greeks, the amphitheatre was built in a dried up lake.
 About 50,000 people could be seated on the steps of this huge ancient amphitheatre.

-The colosseum was the place in those days where the Romans held their popular fights and games.
-There were gladiator games, animal hunts and mock sea battles held in the colosseum.
+The colosseum was the place where the Romans held their popular fights and games such as gladiator games, animal hunts and mock sea battles.

 2. Italy Landmarks: